Well it’s not going to fit in the postbox for a start, so you are going to need to find a courier to help you get your fishing gear delivered.

 Fishing rods need to be packed properly before shipping, as they are fragile items that require special care when packing.
 If you book with Parcel Monkey you can add protection to your booking as long as you have packaged your equipment properly.

 Rods and poles can be pretty awkward to pack, due to their length, so they need a very specific type of container.
 Fortunately, there are storage options out there, and with some care and attention when it comes to packaging, rods can be shipped perfectly safely.
+We offer services to cater for long parcels such as fishing rods.

 Whether you’re sending them on for your own fishing trip, or shipping to a new owner, this guide gives you everything you need to know.